sroz9/Phoneutria-SSH-Bruteforce-Tool/README.md

 a Computer using SSH.
 Following things are to be rememberd when using PSSH:

-              1. The legality of a brute force attack is dictated by intent.
-              In other words, if you're attempting to maliciously access a user account or organization's network to cause harm through financial or other motivations, then it is illegal.
+              1. If you're attempting to maliciously access a user account or organization's network to cause harm through financial or other motivations, then it is illegal.
               2. For any Legal issues caused by PSSH, the user of the Software is responsable.
               Meaning that you should use this at your own risk!